 The Komodo Islands are by far the biggest attraction drawing people to Flores; in fact, many fly to Labuan Bajo only to for the Komodo National Park, before heading back to Bali or Lombok.

 2. The waters around the Komodo Islands also happen to be overflowing with nutrients giving them some of the largest marine diversity anywhere in the world.
-The snorkelling and scuba diving is phenomenal.
+The snorkeling and scuba diving is phenomenal.

-While the dragons are what made the park originally famous, it’s now equally renowned for its underwater wonders!
+While the dragons are what made the park originally famous, it’s now equally renowned for its underwater wonders.

 Seeing the Komodo dragons

 Labuan Bajo has a small airport with many flights to Bali, which take about an hour.
 Another way to get to Labuan Bajo, a method popular with backpackers, is to go on a multi-day boat journey from Lombok.
 If you’re getting to Flores this way, you can visit the Komodo Islands as part of your boat journey.
 There are more details on these options at the end of this post.

 The waters in the Komodo national park are teeming with marine life.
 Snorkelling and scuba diving tours leave from Labuan Bajo daily, and there are plenty of operators around.
 All you have to do is walk the main road in town, walk into any dive shop, and sign up.